tetra-framework/tetra/docs/component-libraries.md

 # Component Libraries

 Every Tetra component belongs to a component library.
-Your component libraries are found automatically as packages within `<yourapp>.components` (or, alternatively, `<yourapp>.tetra_components`):
+Basically, libraries are the modules within `<myapp>.components` (or, alternatively, `<myapp>.tetra_components`) where components are found automatically:

 ```
 myapp